sophongo/sophdoc/docs/en/end-user/kpanda/gpu/nvidia/mig/index.md

 ## MIG Architecture

-The following diagram provides an overview of MIG, illustrating how it virtualizes one physical GPU card into seven GPU instances that can be used by multiple users.
+The following diagram provides an overview of MIG, illustrating how it virtualizes one physical GPU into seven GPU instances that can be used by multiple users.